 - Place your butter and sugars into a bowl of an electric mixer (or hand mixer) and beat until combined and fluffy.

 - Add in your egg and vanilla and beat until the egg has been incorporated.

-- Add in your flour and bicarb and beat until a dough forms.
+- Add in your flour, corn flour and bicarb and beat until a dough forms.